Sauk Centre, Minnesota: Education

 Originally a Carnegie Library, now the Sauk Centre Area History Museum and Research Center.

 There are two schools in the town: Holy Family and Sauk Centre Public School.

 Holy Family is a Catholic private school; it enrolls students from kindergarten to 6th grade.

 Sauk Centre Public School has two departments: elementary (kindergarten to 4th grade) and secondary school (5th to 12th grade).
-The mascot of Sauk Centre Public Schools is the Mainstreeters, in honor of Lewis' novel.
+The mascot of Sauk Centre Public Schools is the Mainstreeters, in honor of Sinclair Lewis' novel.

 Other

 A violent local incident in 1996, where the elderly Paul Crawford shot and killed four members of the neighboring Schloegl family over a property dispute, was featured in the episode "Lake of Madness" on the Investigation Discovery series Fear Thy Neighbor.
 The episode aired on April 20, 2015.